Grow as a Leader... Become an RA!

-- RAs shall complete all training programs required by University Housing.
+- RAs must complete all training programs required by University Housing.
 These training programs include but are not limited to: Fall Training, Spring Training, and In-Service Education.

-- All new RAs must have taken the Education 204 prior to their first semester as an RA and complete the course with no less than a C or 70%.
+- All RAs must have taken Education 204 prior to their first semester as an RA and complete the course with no less than a C or 70%.